Two rivers and a canal

 The concerts are private, being exclusive to around a hundred festival participants who book a package which also provides accommodation on a first-class river cruiser, all meals, flights between London and Munich (if required), travel by luxury coach and talks on the music.

-The spoken word is an important ingredient of the festival, with talks on the music by Stephen Johnson and Richard Wigmore, both celebrated music historians, critics and broadcasters, and Professor Tim Blanning of Cambridge University, perhaps the most distinguished living historian of Central Europe.
+The spoken word is an important ingredient of the festival, with talks on the music by Dr Michael Downes, a celebrated music historian, critic and broadcaster, and Professor Tim Blanning of Cambridge University, perhaps the most distinguished living historian of Central Europe.

 The comfort of a river cruiser